tml/cadmus/src/Chapter-2/Part VI: Text Fields.md

 import javax.swing.JFrame;
 import javax.swing.JTextField;

-public class TexFields extends JFrame{
+public class TexFields extends JFrame {
 	JTextField normal = new JTextField();
 	// The empty brackets can be filled with an integer to dictate the preffered size of the text field.